Call us now at 908-232-7666

 Industries use various machines to make work easier.
 Unfortunately, these machines malfunction, leading to horrendous accidents.
 Cutting tools, belts, and gears can cause amputation of fingers or an entire limb.
 An explosion due to a malfunction can cause thermal and chemical burns.
 Workers also face the danger of electrocution from the electrical equipment in use.
 Our workers’ comp lawyer in New Jersey will be able to get you compensated for these injuries through the legal process.

 Unless you work in law enforcement, you don’t expect to be in danger when you report to work.
 The employer should provide security at the door to protect their workers.
 However, violent crimes still happen on the job.
-A burglary, theft, or robbery can leave workers nursing physical and emotional injuries.
+A car theft, burglary, or robbery can leave workers nursing physical and emotional injuries.
 An attack could also be from a disgruntled employee or an unhappy customer.
 Consult our workers’ comp attorney about any injuries sustained and if they are covered under worker’s compensation.

 Sudden injuries are a little easier to report since you can tell right away when the injuries happen.
 Occupational illnesses occur over time due to continuous exposure to chemicals.
 The common occupational disease includes lung disease and asbestosis.
 It helps your case if there is a clear link between the illness and exposure.
 Diseases that are considered lifestyle illnesses are harder to prove in court.
 You need an experienced workers’ comp lawyer in New Jersey to be successful prove your case.